albertwidi/sqlt/README.md

 err := db.Query(&struct, query)
 ```

-but this kind of operation is limited and not all features are ported into `sqlt`
+straightforward operation like this is limited and not all features are ported into `sqlt`, for example: `statements`

+please consider to use either `db.Slave` or `db.Master` for complex operations

 ----------------------------------